24 Jul How does the brain develop during the first eight years? [PART-I]

 Relationship between physical movement and brain development

 The connection between nerves in legs and brain gets strengthened when a 4-month-old baby lifts and turns legs.
-For a child, till 8 years every movement in their body parts develop and strengthens neuron connections.
-So, the child learns to use the body part by developing neuron connection in the brain.
+For a child, till 8 years every movement in their body parts develops and strengthens neuron connections.
+So, the child learns to use the body part by developing neuron connections in the brain.
 So, for children, when they play, they actually create a new pathway or strengthen existing neuron pathways.
 So, the first eight years are a wonderful window, during which there is a tremendous opportunity for the child to develop their brain.
 It is like developing a highway, a super-wide neuron highway, upon which you can carry out other mental and intellectual activities.

 Why climbing a tree is the best exercise for the brain?

-Climbing a tree is good and the best exercise for the brain because the brain constructs a bridge, super-wide bridge, between already developed neuron highways.
-It is one exercise which connects neuron pathways between the right and left brain.
+Climbing a tree is good and the best exercise for the brain because the brain constructs a bridge, a super-wide bridge, between already developed neuron highways.
+It is one exercise that connects neuron pathways between the right and left brain.
 Hence it is an important base for children to develop their creative thinking abilities.
-Since in the modern environment, climbing a tree is a difficult thing to do, we can ask children to do similar smart moves or exercises, which connect both left and right brain.
+Since in the modern environment, climbing a tree is a difficult thing to do, we can ask children to do similar smart moves or exercises, which connect both the left and right brain.
 There is a cross-crawl exercise which brings similar benefit.
 In fact, an adult can do this exercise, if you are stuck up with a problem and looking for a creative solution.
 But the most important part is, developing these exercises as a routine for the child so that you create the best- paved road when the brain is flexible.

 Designing the Learning Experience